Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

 ## 1. Collected data
 ### 1.1.Data provided to SMBSync3 from users.

+#### 1.1.1.Data to be saved
-The following data provided by the user to use SMBSync3 will be stored in the memory area of the application.
+The following data will be saved in the application.

 - File information (directory name, file name)
 - SMB server information if using SMB server (host name/IP address, port number, account name(**<u>\*1</u>**), account password(**<u>\*1</u>**))
 - ZIP file information if using a ZIP file (compression method, encryption method, encryption password(**<u>\*1</u>**))
 - App setting options (warning messages, language and font size, etc.)
 - Application passwords(**<u>\*1</u>**)
+The password created by the user is used for authentication of application startup, setting changes, etc.

 **<u>\*1</u>**Data is encrypted and stored.

+#### 1.1.2.Data not to be saved
+The following data will not be saved.

+- Password to protect data in "1.4.
+Send or export data outside SMBSync2"
+The password will be discarded and not saved when the process is finished.

 ### 1.2.Execution result of SMBSync3